 The epic poem Parzival by Wolfram von Eschenbach (ca. 1170-1220) is one of the greatest works of medieval literature.
 The story centers on Parzival, son of Gamuret (also Gahmuret), who joins the quest for the Holy Grail and also gives a prominent place to his half-brother Feirefis (also Feirefiz), who is the son of an African queen and whose skin is both black and white.
-Wolfram uses the tale to construct a chivalric, knightly ideal while also providing incisive and witty commentary on contemporary society.
+Wolfram uses the the tale to puncture the chivalric, knightly ideal while also providing incisive and witty commentary on contemporary society more generally.
 Its quality can be seen in its lasting influence, especially on nineteenth-century writers and composers, most notably Richard Wagner.

-As in the Dutch tale of St. Morien, the incorporation of non-white knights into the Arthurian legend not only reflects the presence of black soldiers in Europe but also shows Christian writers grappling with the encounter with Islam and hoping for distant lands open to Christian conversion.
+As with the tales of the Saracen brothers Sir Safir, Sir Palamedes, Sir Segwarides and the Moorish Sir Morien, the incorporation of non-white knights into the Arthurian legend not only reflects the presence of Black soldiers in Europe but also shows Christian writers grappling with the encounter with Islam and hoping for distant lands open to Christian conversion.

 Afortime methinks ye heard it, how they to Anfortas bare